National Cycle Route 57: Hemel Hempstead to Welwyn Garden City

 Much of this section is traffic free as it follows the Nickey Line between Hemel Hempstead and Harpenden.

 However, between Harpenden and Wheathampstead there is no route owing to land ownership issues.
 The alternatives are either a steep climb up to the busy minor road on the ridge to the south or to follow the very busy Lower Luton Road (B653).
 Neither is particularly easy if riding with children.

-At Wheathampstead there is then continuous off road mostly unsurfaced path to Welwyn Garden City and then a signed on road route via the town centre to the junction at Twentieth Mile Bridge with route 12.
+At Wheathampstead there is then continuous off-road path to Welwyn Garden City and then a signed on road route via the town centre to the junction at Twentieth Mile Bridge with route 12.
 The section between Wheathampstead and Welwyn is also known as the Ayot Greenway and follows the trackbed of the former railway line between Dunstable and Hatfield.